 While it is unclear how pending legislation would play out in the workforce, for now many immigrants say they'll continue doing the tough work of cutting, deboning and packing poultry.

-In her living room, Guatemalan migrant Irma Brown demonstrates her trimming job at the Tyson factory.
+In her living room, Irma Brown, who migrated here from Guatemala, demonstrates her trimming job at the Tyson factory.
 First grab the carcass, flip it, hack off the wings—repeat.
-She does this for hours everyday.
+She does this for hours every day.

 Brown is proud of her work, which has enabled her to buy and house and support her children and grandchildren.
 But years of fast repetitive motion have worn down her wrists and arms.

-Micronesian worker Merlina Manuel says she works in freezing temperatures packing chicken breast into foam trays at a rate of 60 to 70 per minute.
+Micronesian worker Merlina Manuel says she works in freezing temperatures packing chicken breasts into foam trays at a rate of 60 to 70 per minute.

 "If the order is really big and the time is really short then they make it fast," Manuel says.
 "Sometimes we really shout and say, 'What's going on?'
 But we do what we have to do."